 four days of filming for a fee of $500.
 I cast area theater actors and thoroughly rehearsed them in advance of filming.
 I hired an established cinematographer who rounded up a camera operator and assistant cameraman just completing filming on Truman Capote’s In Cold Blood in Kansas.
 The remaining crew came from Cleveland.
 I owe my career to that crew.
 We shot the entire film in that bar in four days.
 That was the beginning of my five and a half-decade jaunt through Tinsel Town and beyond.

-Over the years, I’ve written and directed seven feature films, my last Swimming Upstream for the Lifetime Television Network, staring two-time EMMY © winner Michael Moriarty along with Matt Czuchry, Kelly Rutherford, and Elizabeth Harnois.
+Over the years, I’ve written and directed seven feature films, my last, Swimming Upstream, was for for the Lifetime Television Network, starring two-time EMMY © winner Michael Moriarty, Matt Czuchry, Kelly Rutherford, and Elizabeth Harnois.
 It received the LA Angel City Award for best drama.

 In December, 2018, I released my third novel titled Midnight Black, a dystopian suspense thriller that won the Reader’s Favorite Award for Fiction.
 The story takes place in the future, but is based on what is happening in the world today and how it effects a near future society.
 I revised and updated the book to include the effects of the pandemic and the equal right protests and their effects on a future society.
-The expanded version will be released in early 2021.
+The expanded version was released in April 2021.
 And finally, what began as a joke turned into my 2019 publication The Diarrhea Diaries – Trump’s Tweets That Give Us the Runs.
 It has been on Amazon’s Top Selling 100 Books in the category of Political humor three times since publication.
 Who would have thought?
 Unfortunately, Trump’s Tweets are never to be taken as a joke.
-At present I am working on a new novel titled Parodical Idol.
+At present I am working on a new novel titled The Devil Came To Visit.

 When not working I can be found in the kitchen preparing Italian dishes thanks to my Sicilian mother who took the time to teach me a few of her tricks.
 When once I cooked her a meal, she complimented me and said I was a better cook than her.
 Mother’s lie like that.
 But thanks mom.